arestivo/slides/markdown/javascript.md

 Person.prototype.age = 45;          // Changes the prototype.
-let mary = new Person("Mary Doe");  // All objects constructed using the console.log(mary.age); //45         // person constructor now have an age. console.log(john.age); //45         // Even if created before the change.
+let mary = new Person("Mary Doe");  // All objects constructed using the console.log(mary.age); //45         // person constructor now have an age. console.log(jane.age); //45         // Even if created before the change.
 ```

 ---